The Python programming language is increasingly popular for web development, enterprise solutions, SaaS technologies, and system administration.

 - OpenDXL is a library that makes it possible for third-party programs to interact with the McAfee Data Exchange Layer (DXL).
 The OpenDXL Python Client enables development of applications that connect to the McAfee Data Exchange Layer messaging fabric to send and receive events as well as invoke and provide services.

 - OpenDXL TIE is another McAfee library that works as a wrapper for OpenDXL but is designed to solve a more specific problem: interacting with the Threat Intelligence Exchange module of McAfee DXL.
 The McAfee Threat Intelligence Exchange (TIE) DXL Python client library provides a high-level wrapper for the TIE Data Exchange Layer (DXL) API.
 This library allows users to access features of TIE (manage reputations, determine where a file has been executed, etc.) without having to focus on lower-level details such as TIE-specific DXL topics and message formats.

-You can also easily integrate your Python product with the most commonly used relational databases such as MySQL, SQLite, and NoSQL databases like MongoDB.
+You can also easily integrate your Python product with the most commonly used relational databases such as MySQL and SQLite, as well as with NoSQL databases like MongoDB.

 - SQLite3 is a module for integrating the SQLite database with Python.
 It provides a SQL interface compliant with the DB-API 2.0 specification and requires SQLite 3.7.15 or newer.

 - PyMongo is a tool for working with MongoDB — one of the most popular NoSQL cross-platform and object-oriented databases.
 PyMongo provides a simple interface to maintain databases along with a library that comes with extensive and clear documentation.

 The libraries we mentioned above are not the only ones supported by Python.
 As a language for creating database clients, Python can be integrated with all types of databases.